 We know that accidents do happen, but we can always try to avoid them!
+Taking the birth control pill is one option.
 The pill is a safe and effective form of birth control, if taken properly and on time, and also carries a handful of other health benefits.

-If you’re considering taking the birth control pill, read on to learn more about how it works, its benefits and how you can get it.
+If you’re considering the birth control pill as a form of contraceptive, read on to learn more about how it works, its benefits and how you can get it.

 1. There are different kinds

 There are two kinds of birth control pills, combination pills and mini-pills.
-The combination pill contains both oestrogen and progestin and prevents pregnancy in three ways.
-It stops ovulation, thickens your cervical mucus to make it harder for the sperm to move through, and thins your uterus lining, making it difficult for the egg to attach.
+The combination pill contains both estrogen and progestin .
+It prevents pregnancy by stopping ovulation, thickening your cervical mucus to make it harder for the sperm to move through, and thinning your uterus lining, which makes it difficult for any fertilised egg to attach itself.

-The mini-pill, on the other hand, contains only progestin, and is developed for women who are sensitive to oestrogen.
-As it only delivers one hormone, it’s milder and less effective than the combination pill.
+The mini-pill, on the other hand, contains only progestin, and is developed for women who are sensitive to estrogen.
+It is slightly less effective than the combination pill.

 2. It’s not just for birth control

-The pill has a few perks apart from preventing pregnancy.
+Taking the pill has many other perks, in addition to preventing pregnancy.
 For one, it can help to reduce acne problems.
 Some combination birth control pills can help to lower the amount of androgens in your body, thus reducing the amount of sebum produced and preventing acne.

 Besides that, the pill can also reduce menstrual cramps and heavy periods, and can help to control your menstrual cycle if it is irregular.